learn-static/writing-with-visualizations/content/digital-humanities/dh.md

 You made it through the technical overview for this course.
 We know some concepts might not make complete sense yet, but that's okay!
 You will become more comfortable with these methods as we start to get some hands-on experience with them in the coming weeks.
-If you have any questions or concerns at this point, please reach out to Professor Wikle and/or Professor Sowards.
-Otherwise, take time to complete the short activity below and post your response in the Discussion section for the Lab this week.

----

-## Activity

-The multimedia essay that you create for this class will look similar to this example: <https://www.lib.uidaho.edu/digital/1918flu/about.html>{:target='_blank' rel='noopener'}, and contain embedded supporting information such as images, documents, and graphs like the one above.

-Communicating research and data via the web--as you will do with this essay--is an important aspect of Digital Humanities/Digital History projects, and can take various forms depending on the project.
-Keeping this aspect of communication in mind, and thinking ahead to your own multimedia essay, scroll through the [Digital Humanities Awards 2020](http://dhawards.org/dhawards2020/results/){:target='_blank' rel='noopener'} page and peruse three or four projects (any project on the page is fair game, no matter the category it falls under).
-You're also welcome to explore the award winners for years other than 2020 to see additional examples.
-Finally, pick one of the projects you've looked at and answer the following three questions in a post on this week's Discussion on Canvas.

-1. Provide the title of the project you chose, and include a link to it.
-2. What is the project communicating?
-(Is it telling a story, reporting information, asking users to watch, listen, or interact with it?)
-3. Does it communicate its message effectively?
-(Consider factors such as the text content on the site, the data it is utilizing or visualizing, and the site structure itself--is it intuitive to navigate between pages?), If so, what makes it effective?
-If not, what makes it ineffective?

 ---